Remain in Light: Recording and production

 The tracks made Byrne rethink his vocal style and he tried singing to the instrumental songs, but sounded "stilted".
 Few vocal sections were recorded in the Bahamas.
 The lyrics were written when the band returned to the U.S., in New York City and California.
-Harrison booked Talking Heads into Sigma Sound, which focused primarily on R&B music, after convincing the owners that the band's work could bring them a new type of clientele.
-In New York City, Byrne struggled with writer's block.
-Harrison and Eno spent their time tweaking the compositions recorded in the Bahamas, while Frantz and Weymouth often did not show up at the studio.
-Doubts began to surface about whether the album would be completed.
-The recording sessions sped up only after the recruitment of guitarist Adrian Belew at the request of Byrne, Harrison and Eno.
-He was advised to add guitar solos to the Compass Point tracks, making use of a Roland guitar synthesiser.
-Belew recalled: "All of my parts were done in one day".
+Harrison booked Talking Heads into Sigma Sound, which focused primarily on R&B, after convincing the owners that the band's work could bring them a new clientele.
+In New York City, Byrne struggled with writer's block, Harrison and Eno spent their time tweaking the compositions recorded in the Bahamas, and Frantz and Weymouth often did not show up at the studio.
+Doubts began to surface about whether the album would be completed, which were assuaged only after the recruitment of guitarist Adrian Belew at the request of Byrne, Harrison, and Eno.
+Belew was advised to add guitar solos to the Compass Point tracks, making use of numerous effects units and a Roland guitar synthesizer.
+Belew performed on the tracks that would become "Crosseyed and Painless", "The Great Curve", "Listening Wind" and "The Overload"; in 2022, he recalled that "all of [his] parts were done in one day".
+Singer Robert Palmer, who had recorded his album Clues at the same studio shortly before Talking Heads used the facility, contributed additional percussion to Remain in Light.

-Byrne recorded all the tracks, as they were after Belew had performed on them, to a cassette and looked to Africa to break his writer's block.
-He realized that, when African musicians forget words, they often make up new ones.
-He used a portable tape recorder and tried to create onomatopoeic rhymes in the style of Eno, who believed that lyrics were never the center of a song's meaning.
+Byrne recorded the rough mixes to a cassette tape and improvised over them on a portable tape recorder.
+He tried to create onomatopoeic rhymes in the style of Eno, who believed that lyrics were never the center of a song's meaning.
 Byrne continuously listened to his recorded scatting until convinced that he was no longer "hearing nonsense".
 After he was satisfied, Harrison invited Nona Hendryx to Sigma Sound to record backing vocals for the album.
 She was advised extensively on her vocal delivery by Byrne, Frantz, and Weymouth, and often sang in a trio with Byrne and Eno.
-The voice sessions were followed by the overdubbing process.
-Brass player Jon Hassell, who had worked on parts of My Life in the Bush of Ghosts, was hired to perform trumpet and horn sections.
-In August 1980, half of the album was mixed by Eno and engineer John Potoker in New York City with the assistance of Harrison, while the other half was mixed by Byrne and Jerden at Eldorado Studios in Los Angeles.
+Brass player Jon Hassell, who had worked with Byrne and Eno on My Life in the Bush of Ghosts, was hired to perform trumpet and horn overdubs.
+In August 1980, half of the album was mixed by Eno, engineer John Potoker, and Harrison in New York City, while the other half was mixed by Byrne and Jerden at Eldorado Studios in Los Angeles.